Get Matched With Colleges

 What Does a Surgeon Do?

-On a day-to-day basis, your surgical practice will involve a great deal of time in your office, preparing for surgeries.
-You might spend several hours per week consulting with patients to discuss their case and what they should expect from the surgery.
-You might discuss potential outcomes, probabilities for success, as well as practical matters such as how much to eat or not eat prior to surgery.
+On a daily basis, your surgical practice will involve time in your office preparing for surgeries.
+You'll spend hours each week consulting with patients to discuss their case, expected outcomes, and practical matters like pre-surgery eating guidelines.

 Later in your career, you might work with surgical residents, budding professionals like you are now.
 Your role as a mentor will be invaluable to them, as they will likely seek you out based on papers you've published or your knowledge of certain surgical techniques.